West Palm Beach neighborhood holds peace walk to spur change

 But they were also briefed by West Palm Beach Police Chief Frank Adderley on what his department is doing to fight crime.

-"It's not falling on deaf ears, we're in the midst of doing an operation, Operation Clean Sweep.
+"It's not falling on deaf ears," Adderley said.
+"We're in the midst of doing an operation, Operation Clean Sweep.
 We've arrested about 30 individuals that are involved in open drug sales and prostitution in this area.
-When our community calls, we're going to respond to them," Adderley said.
+When our community calls, we're going to respond to them."

 Barnes said every little bit helps to promote security and safety in the Pinewood Park neighborhood.